canha/golang-tools-install-script/README.md

 # golang-tools-install-script

-Bash script to automate installation and removal of single user Go language tools.
+Bash script to automate installation and removal of single-user Go language tools.

 Feel free to change the variables on the beginning to match whatever version of Go you need.